wuyichen24/coding-interview/docs/problems/string/Longest_Substring_Without_Repeating_Characters.md

       - Notice that the answer must be a substring, "pwke" is a subsequence and not a substring.

 ## Solutions
-- Solution 1
+- **Solution 1: Sliding window**
    - Idea
-       - Use a hashmap which stores the characters in string as keys and their positions as values.
+      - Use a hashmap which stores the characters in string as keys and their index as values.
       - Keep two pointers which define the max substring.
       - Move the right pointer to scan through the string, and meanwhile update the hashmap.
+      - If any character occurs more than once, skip the characters immediately until there are no duplicate characters.
-       - If the right pointer's character is already in the hashmap, then move the left pointer to the right of the same character last found.
+         - If the right pointer's character is already in the hashmap, then move the left pointer to the next right position of the current right pointer.
+   - Complexity
+      - Time complexity: *O(n)*

   ```java
   public int lengthOfLongestSubstring(String s) {